manshour/stochasticity/README.md

 ## Estimate the Markov–Einstein (ME) time scale:
-To check the Markovianity of the process and to estimate the corresponding ME time scale (for example, with p-value < 0.05 and different lags 1 to 20) run the Markov.R function as follows:
+To check the Markovianity of the process and to estimate the corresponding ME time scale, use the "Markov.ipynb" jupyter notebook file which includes a function that estimates the Markov-Einstein Length using Wilcoxon method as desribed in [[3]]

-    source('The location of Markov.R file/Markov.R')
-    lags       = seq(1,20,1)
-    sig_thresh = 0.05
-    Markov(x,lags,sig_thresh)

 ## Time-Resolved Drift and Stochasticity: